zencoder/video-js-for-wordpress/readme.txt

 = 4.0.0 =

+* Updated to use Video.JS 4.
+This is a major update to Video.JS so please test this plugin with your site before using it in production.
+A description of changes in the new version is available at http://blog.videojs.com/post/50021214078/video-js-4-0-now-available.
-* Added a default aspect ratio for responsive videos (16:9)
+* Added a default aspect ratio for responsive videos (16:9).

 = 3.2.3 =